LABOR AND EMPLOYMENT / PERSONAL INJURY ATTORNEYS IN ANAHEIM, ORANGE COUNTY

 How Can Eldessouky Law Help with Hostile Work Environment Claims?

-At Eldessouky Law, we fully assess the facts of each case presented to our employment law attorney in Anaheim, CA. While we would like to take each case in front of a judge, to ensure our clients are getting the treatment they deserve at work, not all cases meet the criteria necessary to move forward with a legal claim.
+At Eldessouky Law, we fully assess the facts of each case presented to our employment law attorney in Anaheim, Orange County, CA. While we would like to take each case in front of a judge, to ensure our clients are getting the treatment they deserve at work, not all cases meet the criteria necessary to move forward with a legal claim.
 Sadly, your boss wanting you to work harder does not qualify as a hostile overstep.